-Eye Contact If this product comes in contact with eyes: Wash out immediately with water If irritation continues, seek medical attention.
-Removal of contact lenses after an eye injury should only be undertaken by skilled personnel.
-Skin Contact If skin or hair contact occurs: Flush skin and hair with running water (and soap if available).
-Seek medical attention in event of irritation.
-Inhalation If fumes, aerosols or combustion products are inhaled remove from contaminated area.
+Eye Contact If this product comes in contact with the eyes: - Wash out immediately with water - If irritation continues, seek medical attention - Removal of contact lenses after an eye injury should only be undertaken by skilled personnel Skin Contact If skin contact occurs: - Flush skin and hair with running water (and soap if available) - Seek medical attention in case of irritation Inhalation If fumes or combustion products are inhaled remove from contaminated area.
 Other measures are usually unnecessary.
-Ingestion Immediately give a glass of water.
-First aid is not generally required.
-If in doubt, contact a Poisons Information Centre or a doctor.
+Ingestion Immediately give a glass of water First aid is no generally required.
+If in doubt, contact a POISONS INFORMATION CENTER